UAEU student’s diet-defining tool aims to give food for thought

-A new online nutrition tool that can help health leaders to get their teeth into the relationship between diet and chronic disease is being developed by researchers from the Nutrition and Health Department at the College of Food and Agriculture, United Arab Emirates University (UAEU).
+A new online nutrition tool that can help health leaders to get their teeth into the relationship between diet and chronic disease is being developed by researchers from the Nutrition and Health Department at the College of Agriculture and Veterinary Medicine, United Arab Emirates University (UAEU).
 PhD candidate, Najoua El Mesmoudi has developed an on-line dietary assessment tool with the aim of encouraging people to outline what, and how, they eat.

 According to Dr. Ayesha Al Dhaheri, the Chairperson of the Nutrition and Health and a Co-supervisor of the project, changing nutritional habits in the UAE lead to diet-related chronic diseases - such as diabetes, cardiovascular diseases, hypertension and obesity - being identified as a key health issue for the nation.
 This newly created food frequency questionnaire, which is a dietary assessment tool for the UAE is designed to provide new insights into dietary practices of the Emirati population as well as more accurate data on their nutrient intakes.